-The Village Law PASA Program is organized around three programmatic pillars:
+The Village Law PASA Program is organized around four programmatic pillars:

 In the village of Loloan, in North Lombok, the village government has used village funds to revitalize housing for indigenous people in two hamlets, Tanah Petak Daya and Lobang Kodek.
 By providing these funds, the village government aims to improve the quality of life of members of the indigenous community.

 Two years ago, members of the community in the village of Barabali, Central Lombok, West Nusa Tenggara, had little opportunity to communicate directly with village government officials.
 In theory, they could submit their opinions, suggestions, recommendations and criticisms to their hamlet chief, who promised to pass these on to higher-level members of the village government.
 However, there was usually no direct feedback on this input, so the people had no idea whether it had any impact on how village programs were implemented or whether they had taken their needs into account.